umbraco/UmbracoDocs/Umbraco-Heartcore/API-Documentation/GraphQL/Filtering-and-Ordering/index.md

 ---
 versionFrom: 8.0.0
-meta.Title: "Filtering content in Umbraco Heartcore with GraphQL" meta.Description: "Documentation for GraphQL filtering in Umbraco Heartcore."
+meta.Title: "Filtering content in Umbraco Heartcore with GraphQL"
+description: "Documentation for GraphQL filtering in Umbraco Heartcore."
 ---

 # Introduction